Lezgins: Demographics

+Status

 Azerbaijan

 Lezgins are, "generally speaking", well integrated into the society of Azerbaijan.
 Mixed marriages are furthermore common.
 Lastly, Lezgins in Azerbaijan have a better level of education compared to their kin in Dagestan.

 In 1992 a Lezgin organization named Sadval was established to promote Lezgin rights.
 Sadval campaigned for the redrawing of the Russian–Azerbaijani border to allow for the creation of a single Lezgin state encompassing areas in Russia and Azerbaijan where Lezgins were compactly settled.
 In Azerbaijan, a more moderate organization called Samur was formed, advocating more cultural autonomy for Lezgins in Azerbaijan.

 Lezgins traditionally suffered from unemployment and a shortage of land.
-A major consequence of the outbreak of the war in Chechnya in 1994 was the closure of the border between Russia and Azerbaijan: as a result, the Lezgins were for the first time in their history separated by an international border restricting their movement.
+A major consequence of the outbreak of the war in First Chechen War in 1994 was the closure of the border between Russia and Azerbaijan: as a result, the Lezgins were for the first time in their history separated by an international border restricting their movement.

 The high tide of Lezgin mobilization in Azerbaijan appeared to have passed towards the end of the 1990s.
-Sadval was banned by the Azerbaijani authorities after official allegations that it was involved in a bombing of the Baku underground.
+Sadval was banned by the Azerbaijani authorities after official allegations that it was involved in the 1994 Baku Metro bombings.
 The end of the Karabakh war, and Lezgin resistance to forced conscription, deprived the movement of a key issue on which to mobilize.
 In 1998 Sadval split into ‘moderate’ and ‘radical’ wings, following which it appeared to lose much of its popularity on both sides of the Russian–Azerbaijani border.

-However, Azerbaijani–Lezgin relations continued to be complicated by claims that Islamic fundamentalism enjoyed disproportionate popularity among Lezgins.
-In July 2000 Azerbaijani security forces arrested members of Lezgin and Avar ethnicity of a group named the Warriors of Islam, which allegedly was planning an insurgency against the Azerbaijani state.

 Lezgins expressed concern over underrepresentation in the Azerbaijani Parliament (Milli Meclis) after a shift away from proportional representation in the parliamentary elections of November 2005.
 Lezgins had been represented by two members of parliament in the previous parliament, but are now represented by only one.

 Lezgins state that they face discrimination and that they feel forced to assimilate into Azeri identity to avoid economic and education discrimination.
 Therefore, the real number of Lezgins may be significantly higher than presented in censuses.

 Lezgin is taught as a foreign language in areas where many Lezgins are settled, but teaching resources are scarce.
 Lezgin textbooks come from Russia and are not adapted to local conditions.
 Although Lezgin newspapers are available, Lezgins have also expressed concern over the disappearance of their rich oral tradition.
 The only Lezgin television broadcasting available in Azerbaijan is that received over the border from Russia.

 In March 2006 Azerbaijani media reported that Sadval had formed an 'underground' terrorist unit carrying out operations in Dagestan.
-Security forces across the border in Dagestan in Russia, responded skeptically to these reports.
+Security forces across the border in Dagestan in Russia, responded skeptically to these reports having found no evidence.